intra2net/avocado-i2n/README.md

 with care as this is mostly used for manual and semi-manual tests where part of the test is not legally or due to other external factors allowed to be executed by a machine.

+## How to develop
+While some users might only run a test suite for their own product QA, others are probably going to be writing tests to expand its coverage.
+This document concentrates only on the running part and the developing part is covered in multiple tutorials in the project wiki.
+Feel free to check it out.